TankEngine-ish/property_management_system_infrastructure/README.md

   from_port                    = 6443
   to_port                      = 6443
   ip_protocol                  = "tcp"
-  description                  = "Allow HAProxy to communicate with Kubernetes API" }
+  description                  = "allow HAProxy to communicate with Kubernetes API" }
 ```